This post was created in collaboration with Plenish.

 With my three-day cleanse over I’m now on a mix of food and juices in smaller quantities.
 Back to my usual breakfast, porridge made with almond milk, agave syrup and blueberries.
 The oats are good for lowering cholesterol; almond milk is low in calories and dairy-free; agave syrup has a low glycemic index which means it doesn’t give you a sudden rush of sugar; and blueberries contain anti-oxidants.

 I’m going to be watching what I eat from now until the wedding, so as not to undo all the good my cleanse has done.
-I was wary when I started but I’m not any more, I will definitely be taking part in another Plenish juice cleanse soon, maybe before London Fashion Week.
+I was wary when I started but I’m not any more, I will definitely be taking part in another Plenish juice cleanse soon.